 For those of you not keeping up with the WordStream blog (shame on you!), you might have missed the awesome Grade and Get Paid contest we ran in late 2013.
-I won’t bore you with all the details, but as a quick summary, marketers were invited to use the AdWords Performance Grader twice to see how their PPC performance improved over a 30-day time period.
+I won’t bore you with all the details, but as a quick summary, marketers were invited to use the Google Ads Performance Grader twice to see how their PPC performance improved over a 30-day time period.

 Even though this was not included in the prize details (big mistake), Kristi also received me!
 I’ve made myself available to provide a plethora of PPC support for her account this year.

 GetOutfitted is an innovative startup that rents ski clothing and accessories for free doorstep delivery.
 Their prices are reasonable, brands are quality, and customers are happy – what’s not to love!
-The small Colorado business has seen tremendous growth, but similar to several of my clients in the startup world they face some common PPC challenges, including:
+The small Colorado business has seen tremendous growth, but similar to several of my clients in the startup marketing world they face some common PPC challenges, including:

 These issues led Kristi to the magic solution – WordStream.
 She used WordStream’s PPC Performance Grader to get an initial PPC performance report, and in just 30 days Kristi was able to:

 These stats are pretty impressive.
 So you may be wondering, where can Kristi possibly go from here?!
 Hasn’t she done all that there is to do?

 NOPE!
 With PPC there is ALWAYS room to improve.

 To present this in simpler terms, if you spend 30 days working out and eating right you’ll lose a significant amount of weight, but after that time-period if you go back to sinking into your IKEA couch with a tub of Ben & Jerry’s glued to your hand, the weight will creep back on.
 The same goes for PPC – if you spend 30 days revamping your account and improving results, you cannot just ditch it after that.
 Your PPC account needs TLC just like your health.